Multilingualism

 }

-If graphics are managed via data groups, these can be defined for each language-dependent data record.
-It is much more difficult to display language-dependent graphics in the layout, as this is not provided for technically.
-One option for this is to provide the graphic with the ISO code in the filename and then to construct the URL with Velocity using the current portal language.
-The following ActionControl generated a DIV container with a link to the portal homepage as well as the language-dependent embedding of a graphic.
-It is important to name the graphic with logo_<iso language abbreviation>.png.
-The control assembles the filename dynamically by using the current portal language ""$lang"".
+If graphics are managed by data groups, these can be defined for each language-specific dataset.
+Displaying language-dependent graphics in the layout is more difficult, as this is not technically supported.
+Here is the approach: add the ISO language code to the file name of the image and use a Velocity script to construct the URL based on the language set in the portal.
+The following ActionControl creates a DIV container with a link to the portal's home page and embeds an image based on the language.
+It is important to name the image logo_<ISO language code>.png.
+The control dynamically constructs the file name using the configured portal language $lang.

 <div id="Container_Logo">